 So far I’ve been really pleased with the slow cooker.
 I’ve stockpiled lots of recipes on pinterest, and have already made a few meals in it.
 It’s so handy when we’re out for the day, I can get everything ready, and then not worry about it until we get home.
 What I also like is that I can brown the meat first on the hob using the inside part, before adding all the ingredients and then putting the pot into the actual slow cooker.
 Not that I’ll always have time do that, but it’s nice to have seared meat first.

-I’ve also found the Morphy Richards slow cooker really easy to clean.
+I’ve also found the Morphy Richards sear and stew really easy to clean.
 The lid and inside non-stick pot can be put in the dishwasher – although I’ve not yet bothered, because any sauce left in the pot has been easy to wash off in the sink.
 It’s also much lighter than I expected.
 One of my friends has a crock pot and she was really surprised at how light mine is.

 With 3 heat settings, low, medium and high, it means I can cook according to how much time I have.
 Always handy when I’m running behind my planned timings.